Guarrdon/Log4Net.RedisStream/README.md

 ## Running the tests

 The tests are [XUnit](https://xunit.github.io/) unit tests.
-You can execute the tests by running:
+You can execute the tests, with code coverage analysis, by running:

 ```
-dotnet test
+dotnet test /p:CollectCoverage=true /p:CoverletOutputFormat=lcov /p:CoverletOutput=./lcov.info
 ```

 ## Built With